 We look forward to you joining the U of A College of Education!
 If you're an undergraduate student interested in a career in education, read on for professional admission information.

 Applicants are required to meet with an academic advisor prior to beginning the application process.
-Please click here or call 621-7865 to schedule an appointment to meet with an advisor.
+Call (520) 621-7865 to schedule an appointment to meet with an advisor.

 The Elementary Education program also accepts applications due by the second Friday of September to begin the program in the following spring semester.

 Since all professional programs involve fieldwork, all applicants must provide a front and back copy of their Arizona IVP fingerprint clearance card at the time of admission.
-If you do not have this card, click here for more information.
+If you do not have a clearance card, you'll need to obtain one.

 Experience/Recommendation Requirements by program